 Part of planning your trip to Mexico will involve deciding what you need to pack and take with you.
 You want to be comfortable, look stylish and appropriate for the places you're visiting.
 A bit of thought beforehand about what clothing will be most appropriate for the destination, time of year, and activities you have planned will allow you to enjoy your trip without the discomfort of being inappropriately attired.

-Of course you're free to dress as you wish, but if you choose to dress very differently from the majority of people you will be singling yourself out as a tourist, and worse, you may be seen as being disrespectful to your host country.
+Mexicans may dress more formally, and in some cases, more modestly than people north of the border may be accustomed.
+Of course, you're free to dress as you wish, but if you choose to dress very differently from the majority of local people you may be singling yourself out as a tourist, and worse, you may be seen as being disrespectful to the host country.

 Here are a few general guidelines about what to wear depending on your destination, the type of activities you plan to participate in, and the weather.

-Depending on your destination
+Depending on Your Destination

-Depending on your activities
+Depending on Your Activities

-Check the weather
+Check the Weather